microsoft/StoreBroker/Documentation/USAGE.md

   * `503` - An underlying service component was unavailable, and the Submission API suggests that you try again.

+ **`$global:SBGetRequestAutoRetryErrorCodes`** - [int[]] Some error status codes indicate that a retry is likely to be met with success.
+StoreBroker will use an exponential back-off strategy for the status codes contained within this list of values.
+This is a similar concept to `$global:SBAutoRetryErrorCodes`, but these only go into effect if the request was a r/o (GET) request.
+Defaults to `@(500)`.

+  * `500` - A server error that often turns out will succeed if we simply try again.

  **`$global:SBMaxAutoRetries`** - [int] The maximum number of times a request will be retried if previous attempts result in an error code within the list of values in `$global:SBAutoRetryErrorCodes`.
    Defaults to `5`